Smekkamite/elly-ai-agent/README.md

 A custom NPC-style implementation is possible, but it would require a much more complex architecture.

-This project instead uses a dedicated Minecraft client for Elly and a separate player client, which provides a cleaner and more reliable setup for real-time control, debugging, and future expansion.
+This project instead uses a dedicated Minecraft client for Elly and a separate player client, providing a cleaner and more reliable setup for real-time control, debugging, and future expansion.
-So the system is split:

-* **Client 1 (Elly)** → runs the Forge mod + TCP bridge
-* **Client 2 (Player)** → used by you to control the bot

 ---